CesarCV/getting_and_cleaning_data_project/Readme.md

 Part 4: Cleaning variable names.
 Appropriately labels the data set with descriptive variable names.

 Part 5: Avarages of each variable.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The detailed process can be found on the codebook file of this repository.